thesaurus-linguae-aegyptiae/tla-es/README.md

 #### 2.1.
 Prerequesites

 1. This method requires you to provide a running Elasticsearch instance.
-If you have Docker Compose, you can simply start one in a container by using the configuration coming with this repository:
+Either you install it as an independent application from https://www.elastic.co/de/downloads/past-releases/elasticsearch-7-10-0 (e.g., as MSI) or, if you have Docker Compose, you can simply start one in a container by using the configuration coming with this repository:
    ```
    docker-compose up -d es